-Graduate programs leading to the Master of Arts in Teaching degree are designed to prepare those with baccalaureate degrees outside the field of education with the professional preparation needed for classroom teaching.
-These programs have been approved for certification in South Carolina.
+The graduate program leading to the Master of Arts in Teaching degree is designed to prepare those with baccalaureate degrees outside the field of education with the professional preparation needed for classroom teaching.
+This program has been approved for certification in South Carolina.
 Graduate programs leading to the Master of Education (MEd) degrees are designed to prepare teachers, department chairmen and supervisors for a dynamic ministry in the Christian school.
 Certification or public school preparation is not the goal of the MEd programs.
-Graduate programs leading to the Master of Science and Doctor of Education degrees are designed for preparation for counseling, administration and teaching in private elementary and secondary schools, and college-level school positions.
+Graduate programs leading to the Master of Science and Doctor of Education degrees are designed for preparation for counseling, administration and teaching in private elementary and secondary schools and college-level school positions.